RHIT-CSSE/csse220/Homework/DesignProblems/DP4/DP4.md

 # CSSE 220: Design Problem 4 - Team Budget
 At a particular company, departments are composed of named teams and each team has a yearly budget.
 Teams have both employees and equipment, each of which have a yearly cost.
 A team is over budget if the total yearly cost of all employees and equipment is greater than the team's budget.
-It should be possible to get a list of all teams within a department that are over budget.
+It should be possible to print a list of all teams within a department that are over budget.

 ## Bad Design A
 <img src="DP4_A.png" alt="Bad Design A" width="800"/>